 What this is really about is a placing of ‘being’, not ‘doing’.
 When you step into the shoes of a healthy person, is it what they do that makes them different?
 No, its how they think and communicate with food and themselves that makes what they put into their bodies different.

-Next time your at the donut mobile ask, “would the healthiest version of me eat this today?”
+Next time you find yourself going for thirds at the dessert table ask, “would the healthiest version of me eat this today?”

 The answer might be, ‘well I did have some cheese-cake yesterday, so no, I should give the donuts a miss today’.